jmerali3/CO2_Analysis/README.md

 There's obviously a cyclic nature to CO2 concentration.
 This can be explained by seasonal changes that impact vegetation, soil moisture, and ocean temperature.

-Let's remove the periodic residual from the trend by computing the monthly mean of the residuals from the quadratic regression.
+The periodic residual is the monthly mean of the residuals from the quadratic regression.
 These are plotted below.

 ![Cubic Regression](CO2_Plots/Monthly_Periodic_Trend.png)